mraniki/tt/README.md

  - Able to start the bot with any exchange as default option.

  ### Other Features
- - Support bot in private channel (or private chat) and multiple channel per enviroment
+ - Support bot in private channel (or private chat) and multiple channel per environment
  - Support multiple environment via variable (e.g. DEV, PRD, PRD CEX, UNI1 or UNI2)
  - Handle messaging in one function
- - Handle libraries exceptions in one function and delivery with apprise to support more notification system
+ - Handle libraries exceptions in one function and notification delivery with apprise
  - Enable dev and main branches with auto release and docker deployment pipeline setup for continueous deployment in dockerhub
  - Support config folder and config file in the dockerfile to automatically create the volume folder and its config
- - support config file as variable to ease deployment on cloud platform
+ - Support config file as variable to deploy on cloud platform (like northflank or fly.io)
  - Create DB as the start if it is missing and connect to default DEX
- - Support restart capability
+ - Support bot restart capability
- - Support standard json tokenlist search for testnet support more info on [tokenlist.org](tokenlist.org)
+ - Support standard json [tokenlist.org](tokenlist.org) search for testnet DEX support

 ![IMG_2517](https://user-images.githubusercontent.com/8766259/199422978-dc3322d9-164b-42af-9cf2-84c6bc3dae29.jpg)

 ## 🚧 Roadmap

 ### V1.3
 - Support Uniswap V3

 ### v1.4
-- Review PrivateKey strategy
+- Review DEX private key strategy (wallet authentification)

 ### v1.5

-- Support limit order for DEX
+- Support limit order for DEX (1inch and v3)
-- Support Web3 ENS

 ### v2 backlog

 - Support DEX limit order if supported like dydx / Kwenta / GMX
+- Support Web3 ENS
 - Support futures and margin for CEX (to be tested via CCXT)
 - Support STOPLOSS TAKEPROFIT for CEX
 - create / modify db via bot chat nexted command